tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## TeamCity

 TeamCity is a build management and continuous integration tool which supports a variety of version control systems and build runners.
 The TeamCity server manages committed code changes, builds, real-time build information received from build agents, and build artifacts.
+The TeamCity plug-in automates downloading artifacts from TeamCity projects.

 ---